maxim-eyengue/Python-Codes/DE_Zoomcamp_2025/01_docker_terraform/README.md

 - **Username**: `root`
 - **Password**: `root`

-Now, everything should work smoothly! 🎉 You can explore your database visually and even run queries using the built-in query tool.
+Now, everything should work smoothly! 🎉 We can explore our database visually and even run queries using the built-in query tool.

 📸 **Preview:**
 ![Data First 100 rows](../images/pgAdmin_first_connection.png)